-Recommended removals include some flammable coniferous vegetation within Priority Zone 1 (within 10m of the planned building footprint) and all vegetation within 1.5m of the planned building footprint; the affected trees are #1 (Figure 5) and 2 (Figure 6), and H1 (Figure 7, Map 3).
-The removal of portions of hedge #H1 (Figure 7) requires permission from 1190 Sinclair St., 1231 Sinclair Crt., and 1797 Inglewood Ave.
+Recommended removals include some flammable coniferous vegetation within Priority Zone 1 (within 10m of the planned building footprint) and all vegetation within 1.5m of the planned building footprint.
+Tree #1 (Figure 5) and H1 (Figure 6, Map 3) are recommended for removal.
+The removal of tree #1 requires written consent from the property owner of 1797 Inglewood Ave and a permit form DWV due to its status as a protected tree.
+The removal of portions of hedge #H1 (Figure 6) requires permission from 1190 Sinclair St., 1231 Sinclair Crt., and 1797 Inglewood Ave.